bogdusc282/simple-mqtt-publisher-in-python/README.md

 This is a lightweight example of MQTT publisher in Python.

-The example contains only the basic code required to publish message to a MQTT broker.
+The example contains only the basic code required to publish a message via a MQTT broker.